In radical inclusion of all of the Creator’s people who are historically left out by systems and policy makers.

 Missouri Faith Voices congregations commit to:

-Give voice to a public moral narrative through public actions and risk-taking in relationships.
+Being prophets of resistance and giving voice to a public moral narrative through public actions and accountability.

-Work with other congregations to build relationships and power across divides of faith, race, geography, and politics.
+Building relationships in our local communities and power across divides of faith, race, geography, and politics.